markets/invisible_captcha/README.md

 * https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP
 * https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy

+Note that Content Security Policy only works on Rails 5.2 and up.

 ### I18n

 `invisible_captcha` tries to use I18n when it's available by default.
 The keys it looks for are the following: